 Curriculum for Science Communicators at Insanitek

-Insanitek apprenticeship method: Delve deeper into something you are passionate about while also fulfilling a need of business (and society) while getting paid.
+Insanitek apprenticeship method: Delve deeper into something you are passionate about while also fulfilling a need of business (and society) while building several skills you can take with you into many areas of life.

 Business Goals: Digital outreach ─ social media, blog, video.
 Offline outreach ─ workshop, demonstration